Nonlinear elastodynamic material identification of heterogeneous isogeometric Bernoulli-Euler beams: Conclusion

 The present inverse analysis confirms that: \begin{itemize}[noitemsep,topsep=0pt] \item Selecting an appropriate set of experiments that are not susceptible to various error sources is crucial.
-This can be achieved by analyzing sensitivities, avoiding indeterminacies, and applying suitable boundary conditions (Secs.~\ref{s:Ex_Ten_A}~\&~\ref{s:Ex_Ten_C}). \item Care should be taken when choosing the material mesh.
-Refined meshes usually lead to oscillations (Sec.~\ref{s:Ex_curv_stif}) and more pronounced indeterminacies (Sec.~\ref{s:Ex_Ten_C}).
+This can be achieved by analyzing sensitivities, avoiding indeterminacies, and applying suitable boundary conditions (Secs.~\ref{s:Ex1_stat}~\&~\ref{s:Ex2_stat}). \item Care should be taken when choosing the material mesh.
+Refined meshes usually lead to oscillations (Sec.~\ref{s:Ex3_stat}) and more pronounced indeterminacies (Sec.~\ref{s:Ex2_stat}).
 Unless regularization is applied, starting with a coarse material mesh is recommended. \item Accurate FE models are preferred.
-While the optimal number of load levels and boundary conditions is case-dependent, more experiments generally improve identification, provided that the FE model captures each case reliably and measurement noise remains consistent. \end{itemize} Among all new findings, the most important are: \begin{itemize}[noitemsep,topsep=0pt] \item With inexact stiffness fields, increasing the number of modes reduces density error only up to a certain point, after which the error stagnates or grows (see Secs.~\ref{s:Ex_Ten_rho},~\ref{s:Ex2_Bend_rho}~\&~\ref{s:Ex_curv_rho}).
-Using the first 6--9 modes appears to be a reasonable choice for coarse material meshes. \item Noise in normal modes moderately affects the density error ($\Delta\errA \le 1\%$ for 4\% noise), unless parameter indeterminacies are present, as in Sec.~\ref{s:Ex_Ten_rho}.
-Noise in frequencies up to 1\% has little effect, but at higher levels, particularly 4\%, can introduce notable errors. \item Density reconstruction from modal data requires approximately ten times fewer measurement points than stiffness identification from static experiments to achieve similar accuracy. \end{itemize}
+While the optimal number of load levels and different load cases is case-dependent, more experiments generally improve identification, provided that the FE model captures each case reliably and measurement noise remains consistent. \end{itemize} Among all new findings, the most important are: \begin{itemize}[noitemsep,topsep=0pt] \item With inexact stiffness fields, increasing the number of modes reduces density error only up to a certain point, after which the error stagnates or grows (see Secs.~\ref{s:Ex1_MD},~\ref{s:Ex2_MD}~\&~\ref{s:Ex3_MD}).
+Using the first 6--9 modes appears to be a reasonable choice for coarse material meshes. \item Noise in normal modes moderately affects the density error ($\Delta\errA \le 1\%$ for 4\% noise), unless parameter indeterminacies are present, as in Sec.~\ref{s:Ex1_MD}.
+Noise in frequencies up to 1\% has little effect, but at higher levels, particularly 4\%, can introduce notable errors. \item Density reconstruction from modal data requires approximately ten times fewer measurement points than stiffness identification from static experiments to achieve similar accuracy. \item The material mesh based on linear Lagrange interpolation, proposed in~\citet{Borzeszkowski2022}, captures non-smooth material distributions better than quadratic NURBS.
+However, it is not as efficient as quadratic NURBS for smooth material fields. \end{itemize}